AllenInstitute/bmtk/docs/autodocs/source/index.rst

    The Brain Modeling Toolkit (BMTK) is a open-source software package for modeling and simulation of large-scale, realistic neural network models.
-It's designed to support a range of different levels-of-resolution; from multi-compartment biophysically detailed cells, point-neuron, filter-based models, and even population-level firing-rate models.
+It's designed to support a range of different levels-of-resolution; from multi-compartment biophysically-detailed cells, point-neuron, filter-based models, and even population-level firing-rate models.

    .. raw:: html